-Its ease of use, intuitive UI, and plethora of features is the reason why the Lowrance brand is popular among some anglers, and it comes with all an angler could need when out on the water.
+Its ease of use, intuitive UI, and a plethora of features is the reason why the Lowrance brand is popular among some anglers, and it comes with all an angler could need when out on the water.

 Features like Chartplotting and accurate GPS mapping software, down scan and side scan, featuring a crystal clear high definition display and incredibly accurate sonar readings at a decent price range for multiple budgets are all major reasons the recreational angling communities purchase Lowrance fish finders.

 The reviews of anglers who use Lowrance is, therefore, generally very positive.